- Grand Teton National Park is open

 - The park's Craig Thomas Discovery and Visitor Center in Moose is open.
-The park is implementing preventive measures and mitigation actions to reduce the spread of infectious disease.
+The park is implementing preventive measures and mitigation actions to reduce the spread of infectious disease — such as mask-wearing due to an uptick in Covid-19 cases in Teton County.
 Park visitor centers are open with limited capacity and limited visitor services, and staff will be stationed in the vicinity of most visitor centers to engage with visitors and provide information.